genevaers/User-Documentation/docs/Reference/RCA_Parameter_File_Syntax.md

 <i>     │ ▼         │ │                                                        </i>
 <i>     └───view-id─┴─┘ </i>
 </pre>

-Note: If INPUT_TYPE=DB2, then both the DBVIEWS file and the DBFLDRS file are read.
+If INPUT_TYPE=DB2 or INPUT_TYPE=POSTGRES, then both the DBVIEWS file and the DBFLDRS file are read.
 A list of view numbers to process is then derived from the union of the two files.
 If both files are either empty or missing, then an error is returned.

+***folder-id***: The view folder number, integer in the range 1 - 2147483647.
+***view-id***: The view number, integer in the range 1 - 2147483647.

 ## Format: RUNVIEWS file
 <pre>